Fayetteville Policies and Procedures 404.0

 Pursuant to Ark.
-Code Ann. § 21-8-701(a)(4), as interpreted by the Arkansas Ethics Commission 1, the Chancellor, the Provost, Vice Chancellors and deans 2 , as persons in charge of departments or divisions within the University, responsible for the supervision of employees and the administration of department budgets, must file a Statement of Financial Interest with the Arkansas Secretary of State by January 31 of each year.
+Code Ann. § 21-8-701(a)(4), as interpreted by the Arkansas Ethics Commission 1, the Chancellor, the Provost, Vice Chancellors for Finance & Administration and Advancement and deans 2 , as persons in charge of departments or divisions within the University, responsible for the supervision of employees and the administration of department budgets, must file a Statement of Financial Interest with the Arkansas Secretary of State by January 31 of each year.
 Forms and guidance are available from the Arkansas Ethics Commission at arkansasethics.com/forms .

 - Reporting Extra Income

 Pursuant to Ark.
 Code.
-Ann. §§ 21-8-201 - 21-8-204 and University-wide Administrative Memorandum 404.10, on or before January 31 of each year, all salaried employees of the University on full-time regular nine-month or twelve-month appointments are required to file with the President a statement reflecting income in excess of $500 earned from a single source during the past calendar year as wages or salary or as fees or payment for professional or consultant services rendered to any public agency of the State other than the salary the person receives on a regular salary basis.
+Ann. §§ 21-8-201 - 21-8-204 and UA Systemwide Policies and Procedures 440.10, on or before January 31 of each year, all salaried employees of the University on full-time regular nine-month or twelve-month appointments are required to file with the President a statement reflecting income in excess of $500 earned from a single source during the past calendar year as wages or salary or as fees or payment for professional or consultant services rendered to any public agency of the State other than the salary the person receives on a regular salary basis.
 Each such individual source from which income exceeds $500 must be reported.
 If the cumulative total exceeds $500, but income from no single source exceeds $500, no report needs to be filed.
 This includes payment for adjunct teaching at another campus or unit of the University or services rendered to another state agency.
 A copy of the reporting form is attached as Appendix G .